blurrycontour/zuul-gerrit/doc/source/reference/drivers/mqtt.rst

          .. attr:: web_url

-            The url to the build result page if :attr:`tenant.report-build-page` is enabled.
-The build log url otherwise (not present in start report).
+            The url to the build result page.
+Not present in start report.

          .. attr:: result